-A paraphrase is a restatement, IN YOUR OWN WORDS, of an author's original material.
+A paraphrase is a restatement, IN YOUR OWN WORDS, of an author's original material. • It is always permissible to repeat key terms.

-- It is always permissible to repeat key terms. - DO NOT QUOTE ENTIRE SENTENCES. - The sentence structure of a paraphrase should vary from that of the original material.
+- It is always permissible to repeat key term DO NOT OUOTE ENTIRE SENTENCES. - The sentence structure of a paraphrase should vary from that of the original material.